dsanico/dsanico.github.io/about.md

 ### About this Site

-On this site I intend to post updates on my projects!
+This site is a **work-in-progress** project that I'm making for fun.
-(There are many in progress...)
+Here I intent to post updates on other projects I'm working on...

-You can find my GitHub and LinkedIn by clicking the icons at the bottom of this page!
+In the meantime, you can find my GitHub and LinkedIn by clicking the icons at the bottom of this page!